mpawlak2/moviesapi/readme.md

 # Running the project

+Befor you run this app make sure to deploy all migrations by typing `python manage.py migrate` it will also make sure that the database connection is working as it should.

 After succesfull installation you are ready to run the project, all you have to do is to activate the virtualenv (if you are using one) and then from the `moviesapi/` directory run `python manage.py runserver`.
 This will obviously run a development server.
 For more production ready solutions look into https://gunicorn.org/.